Damianofds/ansible-provisioning/README.md

 # ansible-provisioning
-Install PostGIS, java and 2 tomcat instances on a vagrant VM or on your own production VM
+Install java and tomcat and Geoserver on a redhat target machine

-This repo contanis an ansible role to install PostGIS on ubuntu 12.04.

-The playbook in ``playbook.yml`` use that role to install postgis and [this](https://github.com/silpion/ansible-tomcat) and [this](https://github.com/silpion/ansible-java) awesome roles to install java and 2 tomcat instances.
+It uses [this](https://github.com/silpion/ansible-tomcat) and [this](https://github.com/silpion/ansible-java) 3rd party roles to install java and tomcat.

 ## Usage